-The two pulse output circuits have separate configuration bits in the MODE2 Register (0x0C).
-Setting the CFxSEL bits to 0b00, 0b01, or 0b1x configure the DFC to create a pulse output proportional to active power, reactive power (not available in the ADE7566), or apparent power/Irms, respectively.
+The two pulse output circuits have separate configuration bits in the MODE2 register (0x0C).
+Setting the CFxSEL bits to 0b00, 0b01, or 0b1x configures the DFC to create a pulse output proportional to active power, to reactive power, or to apparent power or I{rms}, respectively.

-The selection between Irms and apparent power is done by the VARMSCFCON bit in the MODE2 Register (0x0C).
-With this selection, CF2 cannot be proportional to apparent power if CF1 is proportional to $I{rms}$ , and CF1 cannot be proportional to apparent power apparent power if CF2 is proportional to $I{rms}$ .
+The selection between I{rms} and apparent power is done by the VARMSCFCON bit in the MODE2 register (0x0C).
+With this selection, CF2 cannot be proportional to apparent power if CF1 is proportional to I{rms} , and CF1 cannot be proportional to apparent power if CF2 is proportional to I{rms} .